Samisalami05/fake/README.md

 ```
 fake --help
 ```
+To know how fakefile works, check out examples in this codebase.

 # LSP support
 To get lsps to care about your fake configuration, use the [bear](https://github.com/rizsotto/Bear) project like below for a fakefile configured working directory: